PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ## Installation

-At this point, you should have the following:

-* A values file (e.g. `my-values.yaml`) with the robot credentials for this node
-* A private key stored in a file called `private_key.pem`

-If both of these files are in your current working directory, then you can proceed with deploying the FLAME Node by either using the FLAME repo <u>**OR**</u> cloning the Github repository.
+At this point, you should have a custom values file (e.g. `my-values.yaml`) which contains the robot credentials and private key for your node.
+If you have all of this information, then you can proceed with deploying the FLAME Node by either using the FLAME repo <u>**OR**</u> cloning the Github repository.

 ::: info Note